python-semantic-release/python-semantic-release/docs/multibranch_releases.rst

                    O ----------- O    <---- feature-2
                              "feat: 123"

-Support that Python Semantic Release has been configured to use the same prerelease token ``"alpha"`` for all ``feature-*`` branches, and the default tag format ``"v{version}"``.
+Suppose that Python Semantic Release has been configured to use the same prerelease token ``"alpha"`` for all ``feature-*`` branches, and the default tag format ``"v{version}"``.
 In this case, running a pre-release from branch ``feature-1`` will recognise that since the last release, ``1.1.0``, a **feature** has been